 Weaponry for War and Hunting

 Archery tackle -- bows and arrows -- was vital for combat and for hunting.
-In the time of King Sargon I, about 2350 B.C., the people of Mesopotamia began using the composite bow constructed by gluing together layers of wood from different trees with different elasticity and strength properties.
-They used glues derived from animal bone and sinew.
+In the time of King Sargon I, about 2350 B.C., the people of Mesopotamia began using the composite bow constructed by gluing together layers of wood from different trees with different elasticity and strength properties, using glues derived from animal bone and sinew.
 This bow design was so powerful and resilient that it persisted for centuries.
 Tips for arrows were originally chipped from stones and attached to the shaft with rope made of animal sinew or plant filaments.
 Later, stone tips were replaced by bronze or iron.
 Spears were also tipped with bronze or iron spearheads.